-Meet our training & Policy officer
+Meet Our Training & Policy Officer

-Mary began her journey into social care, working as a Family Support Worker with Barnardos in Limerick City and then completed her BA in Applied Social Studies.
+Mary began her journey into social care, working as a Family Support Worker with Barnardos in Limerick City and obtaining her BA in Applied Social Studies.
 Subsequently, Mary became a Project Worker and continued her studies, receiving a Master of Arts through Research.
 During her time in Barnardos, Mary gained exceptional experience working with children and their families, developing and delivering group work programs, supporting people in the community with mental health difficulties, and becoming a trainer in Children First, Child Protection Training.

 Since August 2021, Mary has become a valued member of the National FRC Mental Health Promotion Project team.
-Having familiarised herself with all the various training programs that the project offers, Mary's goal for the coming year is to Offer:
+Having familiarised herself with all the various training programs that the project offers, Mary's goal for the coming year is to provide:

 FRC Suicide Prevention Code of Practice to all Regions over the next 12 months